mcmanus-git/Singapore-HDB/tom/README.rst

 * We used the very latest version of XGBoost (version 1.6.0), which contains improvements and full coverage of experimental categorical data support.
 Metric calculation is now performed in double precision.
 XGBoost now uses double for GPU Hist node sum, which improves the accuracy of our `gpu_hist`.

+* Regularization worked quite well.

+* General Parameters, Booster Parameters, and Learning Task Parameters:

+* Configuration

+  * Parameters:  Loss function to be minimized was set as ``reg:squarederror``.

 |

 --------------------------
 Random Forest Regression